 May points out that this seems like an almost inhuman way of living, and he wonders “whether anyone would really be capable of it […] It does seem to me to push the very limits of what humans can do.”
 He argues that what people embrace when they take up interest in an ancient spiritual doctrine is something other.

-What we can adopt from the ancients is a regimen of what May calls “spiritual calisthenics,” exercises that can help us overcome needless worry and anxiety, so that we do not simply drift around as slaves to our passions, but rather mold ourselves into persons of noble character.
+What we can adopt from the ancients is a regimen of what May calls “spiritual calisthenics,” exercises that can help us overcome needless worry and anxiety, so that we do not simply drift around as slaves to our passions, but rather mold ourselves into mature characters capable of dealing with Small Matters.

 While appropriate for Small Matters, much of the philosophy of the ancients is inappropriate to deal with Large Matters.
 These are matters where we want to be vulnerable.
 For instance, few among us would want to remain indifferent toward our spouse, our children, our friends.
 We care about our projects; we want these projects to succeed.
 Caring about them gives meaning to our lives, but that also means that we expose ourselves to a potential source of suffering.
 What we want in this domain of life is acceptance rather than tranquility.

 Desire, passion and attachment […] allow us to feel our lives to be ours rather than just something we happen to inhabit.

 Few among us would want to be the person that just shrugs at everything, saying “Well, that’s unfortunate.”
 According to the philosopher Susan Wolf, “for a life to be meaningful, first of all it must engage us.”
 A life in which we feel indifferent or alienated is not a meaningful one.
 We must, as May argues, “feel involved in what we’re doing.”